 The Natural Course of Aging

-The first issue in the nursing shortage deals with age as both the general population and the workforce are reaching their golden years.
-In the next decade, a fifth of the population will be senior citizens.
-Unfortunately, the same goes for the very RNs (registered nurses) caring for these patients.
-A third of the nursing workforce is composed of professionals aged 50 years and up.
+The first issue in the nursing shortage deals with age as both the general population.
+And, the workforce are reaching their golden years.
+In the next decade, a fifth of the population will be older citizens.
+Unfortunately, the same goes for the very registered nurses (RNs) caring for these patients.
+A third of the nursing workforce consists of professionals aged 50 years and above.

 Bottlenecks in Education

 Despite a promising career with job security, good compensation, and fulfilling work, there just aren’t enough nurses in the field today.
 The main bottlenecks in nursing schools are limitations on budget, faculty, staff, and other resources.
 The already limited number of teachers are looking to retire in the next decade, too.
-Filling these positions is challenging as teachers are required to have higher educational attainment and more experience but earn less than their counterparts in the field.
+Filling these positions is challenging.
+This is because teachers are required to have higher educational attainment and more experience.
+But, they earn less than their counterparts in the field.

 Solutions to the Nursing Shortages

 As a matter of fact, not much can be done about the aging population, both for nursing staff and patients.
-However, focusing on the new generation of nurses is perhaps the best way to grow their presence in the healthcare industry.
+However, focusing on the new generation of nurses is perhaps the best way to grow their presence in healthcare.

 Worker Shortages in Construction

-The Chips and Science Act was enacted in 2022 and aims to build a world-leading silicon microchip industry in the U.S. Recently, Intel broke ground on a new plant in Ohio.
+The Chips and Science Act came into effect in 2022.
+It aims to build a world-leading silicon microchip industry in the U.S. Recently, Intel broke ground on a new plant in Ohio.
 It is slated to cost $20 billion, including 10 labs, and employ 7,000 people when it is complete.
 That is the good news.

-The sad news is that even in Ohio, which has long been known as part of the blue-collar heartland, there are not enough well-trained construction workers to build the plant.
+Ohio has long been known as part of the blue-collar heartland.
+However, the sad news is that even this state doesn’t have enough well-trained construction workers to build the plant.

 Likewise, across the country, there are not enough firefighters, police officers, nurses, cooks, assembly line workers, teachers, welders, truck drivers – the list goes on.